moh-mansur/aun-student-retention/SETUP.md

 ## Support

-For issues or questions, please open an issue on GitHub or contact the research team.
+For issues or questions, please open an issue on GitHub or contact the researcher.